- There’s the IHG® Rewards Premier Credit Card (review), which is the premium co-brand personal card

-The IHG Premier Card offers some fantastic perks that should more than justify the annual fee for frequent travelers, even if you’re not an IHG loyalist.
+Both the IHG Premier Card and IHG Premier Business Card offer some fantastic perks that should more than justify the annual fee for frequent travelers, even if you’re not an IHG loyalist.
 However, there are some conditions associated with these perks, so in this post I wanted to dig a bit deeper into how they work.

-- A free night certificate on your account anniversary every year, valid at any property that retails for up to 40,000 IHG Rewards Club points per night
+- A free night certificate on your account anniversary every year, valid at any property that retails for up to 40,000 IHG Rewards points per night; you’re now even able to top off your certificate with points to book a more expensive property (in other words, a property costing 60,000 points could be booked using a free night certificate plus 20,000 points)

 - A fourth night free on award bookings; when you redeem points for a consecutive four night stay, you only have to redeem points for the cost of the first three nights

-- 20% off when you purchase IHG Rewards Club points
+- 20% off when you purchase IHG Rewards points

-- IHG Rewards Club Platinum status for as long as you have the card
+- IHG Rewards Platinum status for as long as you have the card

-Those are some awesome perks, and I’ve received a lot of questions about how certain benefits on the IHG Premier Card work.
+Those are some awesome perks, and I’ve received a lot of questions about how certain benefits on the cards work.
 In this post, I wanted to take a closer look at some of the details of these benefits.

-One of the best perks of the IHG Premier Card is that it offers a fourth night free on award redemptions.
+One of the best perks of the IHG Premier Card and IHG Premier Business Card is that they offer a fourth night free on award redemptions.
 There has been some confusion regarding how this benefit works, and specifically at what point the cost of the fourth night is reimbursed.

 With this benefit, the cost of the fourth night is deducted at the time you make your award booking.
-Once you have the card and go to IHG’s website to make a booking, go through the process of making a four night award booking, and before you click “confirm,” you should see that the cost of the fourth night is deducted.
+Once you have the card and go to IHG’s website to make an award booking for four nights, you should automatically see the price adjusted.
+When you first see the award cost you’ll see a price with a line through it, which is the original price, and then underneath that is the discounted price factoring in the fourth night free.

-To give an example, the InterContinental London Park Lane may cost an average of around 65,000 points per night (IHG has dynamic award pricing, so the rate can vary each night).
+To give an example, the InterContinental London Park Lane may cost an average of around 75,250 points per night (IHG has dynamic award pricing, so the rate can vary each night).
+Yet with a fourth night free the price is lowered to 56,000 points, with the total cost being 224,000 points.

 You do need to stay four consecutive nights at one hotel while redeeming points to use this, meaning you can’t stay two nights at one hotel and two nights at another hotel, and then get one of those nights free.